prashantnarang79/IITI-Grand-Prix/README.md

 1. WASD, Arrow Buttons for Movement.
 2. Hold N to Activate Nitro.
 3. Spacebar for Handbrake.
-4. R to Reset to Checkpoint.
+4. F to Flip the car.

 ### Minimaps and Results Display
 - Each player's minimap displays only their own car to avoid confusion.